IGME-202-2231/Zomboids/README.md

 This agent is just a human wandering slowly with an idle sprite attached.

+#### State Transistions

+- Humans all start in this state

 ## Human Fleeing
 This agent is a human fleeing from a zombie, has a scared sprite attached.

+#### State Transistions

+- Humans turn into fleers when a zombie is introduced into the scene

 # Zombie Transformation
 This agent is a human turning into a zombie.
 Pauses as it transforms.
 Has a half zombie sprite attached.

+#### State Transistions
+- Humans transform on collision with a zombie

 ## Zombie Seeker
 This agent is a zombie that seeks nearest human fleer.

+#### State Transistions
+- Humans turn into zombie after the transform timer ends

 ### State 1: Human Idle